On this page:

 - What if I'm not sure what I want to do?

-This section will help you plan your courses in the two departments (including a major if you so desire) and will help you be successful in your learning.
+This section will help you plan your courses in Chemistry or Biology (including a major if you so desire) and will help you be successful in your learning.
 Please consider this advice seriously.

 1st year Fall - Bio 150 or Chm 129; Math 131 (123)